Hybrid Thermostatic Approximations of Junctions for some Optimal Control Problems on Networks: A twofold junction problem

-and then \cref{DifferenzaNulla}. \end{proof} \begin{theorem} Let $u$ be a bounded and continuous subsolution of \cref{eq:HJBproblem}.
-Then $u \leq \tilde{V}$ in $\RR$. \end{theorem} \begin{proof} We first note that we can assume to be in the situation as in \cref{lem:vbarra}.
+\end{proof} \begin{theorem} For each $u$ bounded, continuous subsolution of \cref{eq:HJBproblem}, it is $u \leq \tilde{V}$ in $\RR$. \end{theorem} \begin{proof} We can assume to be in the situation as in \cref{lem:vbarra}.
 Indeed, otherwise in at least one branch $\tilde V$ coincides with the corresponding state-constraint value function which, see for example Soner \cite{So}, is greater than any subsolution (note that, in general the state-constraint value functions do not satisfy the third line of \cref{eq:HJBproblem}).
 We then also get $u\leq \tilde{V}$ on the other branch. \\ We assume by contradiction that $\sup_{x \in \RR}(u-\tilde{V})(x)>\delta>0$.
 If

 then, by \cref{thm:ishii} and known comparison techniques we get a contradiction because, in $ ]r, +\infty[$, $\tilde V$ is a supersolution and $u$ is a subsolution of the same HJB.
 Similarly for the opposite case $]-\infty, -r[$.
 Hence we may restrict to the case where $u -\tilde{V}$ has the maximum with respect to $r$ in $x=0$.
 Since $\bar{V}_{\varepsilon}(x, i)$ converges to $\tilde{V}(0)$, with $\bar V_\varepsilon$ defined in \cref{eq:vbarra}, then for small $\varepsilon$,